17 Walks in Edinburgh to Get Your Step Count Up!

 Royal Botanical Gardens

-The Royal Botanical Gardens (known locally as ‘the Botanics’) are located next to Inverleith Park in the North of the capital.
+The Royal Botanical Gardens (known locally as ‘the Botanics’) are located north of the capital next to Inverleith Park.

 Just one mile from the city centre, you almost wouldn’t believe that these seventy acres of beautiful landscaped gardens exist.